 Since medical facilities in Burkina Faso are not very advanced, it would cover the evacuation expenses as well, should the need arise, along with hospital stay and ambulance services.

-Burkina Faso Trip Cancellation Insurance for International Travellers – FAQs
+Burkina Faso Trip Cancellation Insurance for International Travelers – FAQs

 Burkina Faso trip cancellation insurance might be able to provide coverage if your trip is cut short or your bookings and other arrangements are cancelled.

 Why buy trip cancellation insurance for Burkina Faso?

 With Burkina Faso trip cancellation insurance, there is no need for you to pay if your bookings are cancelled at the last minute due to covered reasons like terrorist activity or disease outbreak.
 Trip cancellation insurance benefits apply if you have to cancel your trip for a covered reason as listed in your policy’s certificate wording.
 Be sure to read the fine print to know what is and isn’t covered.

 Of course, you might not be able to prevent tour operators and service providers from cancelling your arrangements, but at least you would not have to pay for a cancelled trip, or flight delays and cancellations on top of it.